Metro To Unlock Potential Of Pune's Emerging Real Estate Markets

-A Metro connectivity has been instrumental in the growth of real estate in other major cities, including the national capital region, Mumbai, Bengaluru, Kolkata, and Chennai, and is expected to show its magic on Pune's real estate market, too.
+It was in 2016 when the Union Cabinet gave a go-ahead for the construction of Phase-I of the Pune Metro.
+The Metro connectivity that has been instrumental in the growth of real estate in other major cities, including the national capital region, Mumbai, Bengaluru, Kolkata, and Chennai, has worked its magic on Pune's real estate market, too.
+With the laying of the foundation stone of the Pune Metro’s third line, more real estate pockets are now expected to witness a growth.

 The biggest beneficiaries